vuematerial/vue-material/README.md

 ## Questions

-If you have any questions, ideas or you want to discuss with Vue Material community.
-Use the [Discord](https://discord.gg/rgcmTtm)
+If you have any questions, ideas or you want to discuss with Vue Material community, use [Discord](https://discord.gg/vuematerial) to join us.

-Or you can use [Slack Channel](https://vue-material.slack.com).
-Follow this [invitation link for Slack](https://join.slack.com/t/vuematerial/shared_invite/MTgzMzU2NDQ5ODkwLTE0OTQ4MDI3MDAtNWYyZjhkNzEzMA).

 ## Contributing